 When did you know of your child’s Autism?

-Dee says she felt something about J3 was “different” at around 11-12 months old.
-However, friend sand family insisted, he was just a kid and everything was fine.
-Jerry says he was in denial—as J3 is his first born son who carries his name.and didn’t pick up on any symptoms.
+Dee says she felt something about J3 was “different” at around 11 to 12-months-old.
+However, friend and family insisted, he was just a kid and everything was fine.
+Jerry says he was in denial—as J3 is his first-born son who carries his name and didn’t pick up on any symptoms.
 Jerry says he had many mixed emotions when finding out the diagnosis of his son…emotions ranging from very angry, confused to finally accepting it all.

 Why did you wait to so long to share your son’s diagnosis?

 Dee explains the psychologist noted J3 was incredibly developmentally advanced in some areas—however, in other areas he was delayed.
-Jerry mentions—as a parent, no one would want their child to be perceived different, get sympathy for anything or even feel different amongst their peers.
+Jerry mentions—as a parent, no one would want their child to be perceived differently, get sympathy for anything or even feel different amongst their peers.
 Dee says she was more scared and saddened by the entire situation more than anything.
 Dee says he first thought wasn’t to go on YouTube and discuss these issues because she didn’t know much about Autism.
-Dee and Jerry says it’s been learning process and they’ve accepting and adjusting to the information they are receiving.
+Dee and Jerry said that it’s been a learning process and they’ve accepting the information they are receiving.

 Jerry says Dee has been wanting to talk about J3’s diagnosis on camera, but—Jerry has not been so comfortable.
 Jerry says he just wants viewers to see J3 as his little boy, a normal, perfect little boy—just like his daughter, Jordan.
 They simply do not want J3 to be perceived differently.
 Dee says though they’ve cried a lot about the situation—it is nothing to be “sad” about.
 Months ago, Dee said she was a complete wreck after finding out about the J3’s diagnosis—as presented in vlogs—she gets very emotional and is very attached to her children.
 Jerry says he wasn’t able to talk about it because he was angry and both were simply searching for answers at the time.